ankddev/zapret-discord-youtube/README.md

   * `select_domains` contains source code for util that helps you to select domains for DPI
   * `preconfig_tester` helps you to test pre-configs
   * `run_preconfig` helps to run pre-configs
+  * `check_for_updates` contains code for utility that checks if updates of fix available and downloads it
 # Credits
 * [Zapret](https://github.com/bol-van/zapret)
 * [Zapret Win Bundle](https://github.com/bol-van/zapret-win-bundle)